-UK growth rebounds in second quarter thanks to warm weather boost
+Warm weather boosts economy as UK growth rebounds in second quarter

 -

-UK growth rebounds in second quarter thanks to warm weather boost
+Warm weather boosts economy as UK growth rebounds in second quarter

-UK economic growth rebounded in the second quarter as retail sales and construction benefited from a warm weather boost.
+Warm weather helped UK economic growth rebound in the second quarter of 2018 as retail sales and construction became prime beneficiaries.

-The Office for National Statistics (ONS) said gross domestic product (GDP) grew by 0.4% between April and June, compared to the first three months of the year.
+The Office for National Statistics (ONS) said gross domestic product (GDP) grew by 0.4% between April and June, compared with the first three months of the year.

 That figure was in line with economists' estimates.